ksu-is/Truth-in-the-Shadows/README.md

-# nikkyh
+# Truth in the Shadows
-Truth in the Shadows - A Text-based Adventure Game
+Truth in the Shadows is a Text-based adventure game

+## Features
+- Player choices
+- Interaction with NPCs and Items
+- Inventory System
+- Different Storyline Endings